bananamark/substrate-envelope/README.md

 # substrate-envelope
 Calculates the substrate envelope for HIV-1 protease using Ruby.

+The command:

-    rbx substrate_envelope.rb 1 substrate envelope
+    ruby substrate_envelope.rb 1 substrate envelope

-will create a pymol object "substrate" which will be generated in pymol by running "envelope.pml" and a .pdb file "envelope.pdb" which contains the coordinates as hydrogen atoms (e.g. to put a customizable surface on).
+will create a pymol object "substrate", generated in pymol by running "envelope.pml" and a .pdb file "envelope.pdb" which contains the envelope's coordinates as hydrogen atoms, which may be displayed with a customizable surface.

-The input .pdb files were generated from an alignment of 7 protease-substrate complexes.
-Those files are not formatted for pymol but for use within this ruby program (some might look odd when opened in pymol).
+In the default example, input .pdb files are generated from an alignment of 7 protease-substrate complexes.
+Those files are not formatted for pymol, but for use within this ruby program (and might look odd if opened in pymol).

-I usually visualize the envelope.pdb as surface with
+You can visualize the envelope.pdb as a surface by using these commands within pymol:

     set surface_quality, 2
     alter (name H), vdw=0.1